tjone270/minqlx/README.md

 to the `Owner` field in the config, otherwise you won't be able to execute any admin commands, since it won't know you are the owner of it.

+- You're almost there.
+Now simply edit the scripts you use to launch the server, but make it point to `run_server_x64_minqlx.sh` instead of `run_server_x64.sh`.

 Compiling
 =========
 It's just a makefile for now.
 No autoconf or anything, so you might need to edit the file in some cases.